Measuring usability with the Common Industry Format (CIF)

 If you liked this, try…

 It's a truism that even a bad usability test will help improve your software.
 But the findings from different usability tests are notoriously difficult to compare.
 This makes it difficult to track usability improvements or to see how you compare against an earlier product.
-An emerging international standard looks set to solve this problem.
+A new international standard looks set to solve this problem.
+Standards update: Usability test reporting.